2008 American League Division Series: Game 2

-In Game 2, the White Sox loaded the bases off of Scott Kazmir in the first on a walk, hit-by-pitch, and single when Jim Thome's one-out single followed by Alexei Ramírez's sacrifice fly scored a run each.
+In Game 2, the White Sox loaded the bases off Scott Kazmir in the first on a walk, hit-by-pitch, and single when Jim Thome's one-out single followed by Alexei Ramírez's sacrifice fly scored a run each.
 However, Kazmir and the Rays' bullpen would shut them out for the rest of the game.
 The White Sox left 12 runners on base and were 3 for 12 with them in scoring position.
-In the second, Willy Aybar hit a leadoff single off of Mark Buehrle, moved to third on Ramirez's throwing error to first on Rocco Baldelli's line out and scored on Dioner Navarro's single.
+In the second, Willy Aybar hit a leadoff single off Mark Buehrle, moved to third on Ramirez's throwing error to first on Rocco Baldelli's line out and scored on Dioner Navarro's single.
 In the fifth, Jason Bartlett singled with one out, then Akinori Iwamura's home run put the Rays up 3−2.
 They added insurance in the eighth when B. J. Upton hit a leadoff triple and scored on Carl Crawford's single to knock Buehrle out of the game.
-Crawford stole second, moved to third on a groundout, and scored on Baldelli's single off of Octavio Dotel.
-Baldelli then scored on Navarro's double off of Matt Thornton to put the Rays up 6−2.
+Crawford stole second, moved to third on a groundout, and scored on Baldelli's single off Octavio Dotel.
+Baldelli then scored on Navarro's double off Matt Thornton to put the Rays up 6−2.
 Chad Bradford pitched a scoreless ninth as the Rays took a 2−0 series lead heading to Chicago.